amydireda/hello-world/README.md

 I have no idea what I'm doing.

-Incredibly new to this and want to understand how it works.
+Incredibly new and trying to understand how it works.

 Let's do this.